What is a meaningful representation of protein sequences?: Discussion

 \subsection{Designing purposeful representations}

-To design a representation for a given task requires reflection over which biological properties we wish the representation to encapsulate.
+Designing a representation for a given task requires reflection over which biological properties we wish the representation to encapsulate.
 Different biological aspects of a protein will place different demands on the representations, but it is not straightforward to enforce specific properties in a representation.
-We may, however, steer the representation learning in the right direction by 1) picking appropriate model architectures, 2) preprocessing the data, 3) choosing suitable objective functions, and 4) placing prior distributions on parts of the model.
+We can, however, steer the representation learning by 1) picking appropriate model architectures, 2) preprocessing the data, 3) choosing suitable objective functions, and 4) placing prior distributions on parts of the model.
 We discuss each of these in turn.

 \textbf{Informed network architectures} can be difficult to construct as the usual neural network `building blocks' are fairly elementary mathematical functions that are not immediately linked to high-level biological information.
 Nonetheless, our discussion of length-invariant sequence representations is a simple example of how one might inform the model architecture of the biology of the task.
 It is generally acknowledged that global protein properties are not linearly related to local properties.
 It is therefore not surprising when we show that the model performance significantly improves when we allow the model to learn such a nonlinear relationship instead of relying on the common linear average of local representations.
+It would be interesting to push this idea beyond the Resnet architecture that we explored here, in particular in combination with the recent large scale transformer-based language models.
 We speculate that while similar `low-hanging fruit' may remain in currently applied network architectures, they are limited, and more advanced tools are needed to encode biological information into network architectures.
-The internal representations in attention-based architectures have been shown to recover known physical interactions between proteins \cite{vig2020bertology}, opening the door to the incorporation of prior information about known physical interactions in a protein.
-Recent work on permutation and rotation invariance/equivariance in neural networks \cite{cohen2018intertwiners,weiler20183d} may also prove valuable for this purpose, though they have yet to be explored exhaustively in representation learning.
+The internal representations in attention-based architectures have been shown to recover known physical interactions between proteins \cite{rao2020transformer, vig2020bertology}, opening the door to the incorporation of prior information about known physical interactions in a protein.
+Recent work on permutation and rotation invariance/equivariance in neural networks \cite{cohen2018intertwiners,weiler20183d} hold promise, though they have yet to be explored exhaustively in representation learning.